January 10, 2026

 ret

 Deducing this.
-C++23’s deducing this keeps the same static-dispatch model but makes it easier to write and reason about.
-Instead of templating the entire class (and writing Base<Derived> everywhere), you template only the member function that needs access to the derived type, and let the compiler deduce self from *this:
+C++23’s deducing this keeps the same static-dispatch model but makes it easier to write.
+Instead of templating the entire class (and writing Base<Derived> everywhere), you template only the member function that needs access to the derived type, and let the compiler deduce self from *this

 class Base {